How Thyroid function affects Weight and How to Support it in natural ways

 Selenium and Zinc both help activate thyroid hormones so that they can be used by the body.

 4. Use unrefined salt such as Himalayan or Celtic Sea Salt as they are rich in Iodine and support the transport of Iodine into the Thyroid gland.
 A deficiency of Iodine can lead to Hypothyroidism.

-5. Avoid Goitrogens (the name comes from goitre that is an enlarged Thyroid gland that may occur with Hypothyroidism) which are naturally occurring substances that can interfere with the function of Thyroid gland.
+5. Avoid Goitrogens (the name comes from goiter that is an enlarged Thyroid gland that may occur with Hypothyroidism) which are naturally occurring substances that can interfere with the function of the Thyroid gland.

 Soy foods: tofu, tempeh, edamame, etc.

 Certain vegetables: cabbage, broccoli, kale, cauliflower, spinach, etc.

 Fruits and starchy plants: sweet potatoes, cassava, peaches, strawberries, etc.